saquantum/summer_project/README.md

 ---

 To run the E2E tests, you need to start the web application first.
-Further information is available in the main branch.
+Further information is available in the [main branch](https://github.com/saquantum/summer_project) .
 Once the server is ready, you can run all E2E tests.
 The commands are as follows:

 Run all E2E tests with: